LEADING OFF: Pirates try for a hit, absent M's in Toronto

 Twins star outfielder Byron Buxton is second in the majors with 11 home runs going into the start of this week's series at Oakland.

 Buxton connected Sunday in a 3-1 win over Cleveland.
-He has a .330 on-base average and a .706 slugging percentage despite missing 12 games this season because of knee trouble.
+He has a .330 on-base average and .706 slugging percentage despite missing 12 games because of knee trouble.

-Minnesota manager Rocco Baldelli says he expects Buxton to keep getting a day off after playing a couple games in a row to deal with swelling with his knee.
+Minnesota manager Rocco Baldelli says he expects Buxton to keep getting a day off after playing a couple of games in a row to deal with swelling in his knee.

 BRYANT ON DECK